Updated: July 22nd, 2021.

 We must all work together to continue to stop the spread of coronavirus both on and off campus.

-It is also vital to keep testing twice weekly to help detect asymptomatic cases and prevent the spread of the virus.
+It is also vital to keep testing twice weekly, using the free lateral flow tests, to help detect asymptomatic cases and prevent the spread of the virus.
 Please see more information under question 7.

 Please stay safe and follow public health guidance.
 Please make sure that you are familiar with the latest restrictions and guidelines so that we can continue to keep our college and wider communities safe.

-Although some restrictions have started to ease, it is still important that we all continue to follow the latest guidelines to help keep everyone safe.
-For more details, please check the latest government advice - Coronavirus restrictions: what you can and cannot do.
+Although restrictions have eased since July 19th, 2021, it is still important that we all continue to follow the latest guidelines to help keep everyone safe.
+For more details, please check the latest government advice - https://www.gov.uk/coronavirus.

-6. Will students need to take Covid-19 tests?
+6. Do students need to take Covid-19 tests?

 As per government guidance, testing is not mandatory.
 However, any students who choose to opt-out of the testing process but still come back onto campus are declaring that they are not showing any symptoms of Covid-19 and should not be self-isolating for any reason.

 Every step is being taken to ensure that the College remains a safe place to work and learn.
-As before, we continue to implement a wide range of social distancing measures, following a continued thorough risk assessment.
+We are continuing to implement social distancing measures, support home testing and limit campus occupancy in line with our ongoing risk assessment.

 Since the start of the pandemic, we've conducted a full Covid-19 risk assessment and safety measures have been put in place as a result.
-Our decisions continue to put student and staff safety at the heart of them, alongside making sure you receive the very best learning experience possible.
+Our decisions put student and staff safety at the heart of them, alongside making sure students receive the very best learning experience possible.

 7. How is the College helping students with home testing kits?